peer-base/peer-star/docs/rfc-identity.md

 A Verifiable Claim is a qualification, achievement, quality, or piece of information about an entity's background such as a name, government ID, payment provider, home address, or university degree.
 This standard is described in detail in the [W3C Verifiable Claims spec](https://www.w3.org/TR/verifiable-claims-data-model).

-By linking one or more Verifiable Claims to an identity, we are strengthening the credibility of the identity itself.
-Those claims may be self-signed or made by other entities.
+By issuing Verifiable Claims about an entity's identity, we are strengthening the credibility of the identity itself.
+Those claims may be issued by the owners themselves or by other identities.

-We will start off by leveraging self-signed Verifiable Claims based on social networks, similar to [Keybase](https://keybase.io/) claims.
+We will start off by leveraging self-issued and self-signed Verifiable Claims based on social networks, similar to [Keybase](https://keybase.io/) claims.
 They are easy to setup and they deliver a good base for trusting identities.
 Later on we can expand to other types of Verifiable Claims as well, like claims emitted by third-parties.

 ### Self-signed Key-chain